ccolle/TransAm/_posts/2017-06-28-day-043-walden-rawlins.markdown

 I was swerving all over the shoulder whil the sky became brown, filled with dust.

 I went to the Walmart, bought groceries and cycled then to the KOA campgrounds of Rawlins.
-The lady at the desk let inspect and pick out the tent site with the most wind cover (they had wooden panels to protect campers from the winds).
+The lady at the desk let me inspect and pick out the tent site with the most wind cover (they had wooden panels to protect campers from the winds).

 Later I met Felix from Arizona there who has travelled all over the US (by car).
 He said several trucks had been blown over due to the strong winds.